uplandimports/UplandImports_replit/replit.md

-# Upland Arms - Turkish Shotgun Manufacturing Platform
+# Upland Imports - Turkish Shotgun Manufacturing Platform

 ## Overview

-Upland Arms is a full-stack web application for a Turkish shotgun manufacturing company that specializes in white label services and custom firearm configurations.
+Upland Imports is a full-stack web application for a Turkish shotgun manufacturing company that specializes in white label services and custom firearm configurations.
 The platform serves as both a product catalog and a business inquiry system, allowing potential clients to browse premium shotgun models, configure custom specifications, and submit business inquiries for white label manufacturing services.

 ## System Architecture